Home

 then, and still do today.

-However, my primary focus was lanaguage and logic.
+However, my primary focus was language and logic.

 I took an advanced course on classical logic (we worked through all of Plummer,